TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/Introduction.rst

 How to work with content elements and plugins?

-The "Getting Started Tutorial" describes how to work with :ref:`page content <t3start:page-content>` The "Tutorial for Editors" describes the :ref:`basic TYPO3 content elements <t3editors:content-types>` and how to work with them.
+The :ref:`Editors Tutorial <t3editors:start>` describes how to work with :ref:`page content <t3editors:content-working>` and
+lists the :ref:`basic TYPO3 content elements <t3editors:content-types>`
+and how to work with them.

 Additional descriptions can be found the :ref:`fluid_styled_content <fsc:content-elements>` documentation.

 .. _cePluginsCustomize: